ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 <img src="battery cost down trend.PNG" width="800"/>

+Close out with chart on benefits to the environment

 ## User Research and Interviews

 a. the target audience you hope to reach with your story;